rannerboy/corona-transition2/README.md

     transition.cancel(transitionTo)
 end)
 ```
-## Overridden transition functions
+## Replicated legacy functions
-Every transition function of the original transition library **except from()** has been overridden by a new transition2 implementation.
+Every transition function of the original transition library has been replicated by a new transition2 implementation.
 The goal is for each of them to behave exactly like the corresponding function in the transition library and offer the same list of parameters.
 That way, the transition library can be exchanged with transition2 without any code changes.

-The reason for overriding instead of just forwarding the function calls is that the overriding functions can be equipped with additional functionality.
+The reason for implementing new functions instead of just forwarding the function calls to the transition library is that the new transition2 functions can be equipped with additional parameters and functionality.

-Each overriding function will in addition to the overridden function's parameters also offer the transition2 specific parameters listed in the basic usage example above.
-For example, when calling transition.to() you'll be able to use parameters like reverse, transitionReverse, onIterationStart and onIterationComplete.
+Each replicated legacy function will offer all of the transition2 specific parameters listed in the basic usage example above.
+For example, when calling transition2.to() you'll be able to use parameters like reverse, transitionReverse, onIterationStart and onIterationComplete.

-The overriding functions also implement automatic transition cancelling.
+The transition2 functions also implement automatic transition cancelling.
 For example, each to() transition for a display object will be cancelled as soon as the display object has been removed.
 No need to keep track of transition refs and cancel them manually!

-This auto-cancel functionality can easily be verified like this:
+The auto-cancel functionality can be easily verified like this:

 ```lua
 transition.blink(displayObject, {